Shopify/unity-buy-sdk/EXAMPLES.md

         // In this case, the cart will have 3 copies of the variant. cart.LineItems.AddOrUpdate(firstProductFirstVariant, 3);

-        // The following will output the variant id which was selected by the above options Debug.Log("First line item's variant id is: " + cart.LineItems.All()[0].VariantId);
+        // The following will output the variant id which was setup using the first product variant Debug.Log("First line item's variant id is: " + cart.LineItems.All()[0].VariantId);
     });
 }